Mollo Animation Academy and Studio

 sustainable creative economy contributor

-The Animation Academy grows the South African Animation Industry into a sustainable creative economy contributor and creates an avenue of visibility for emerging talent.
+The Mollo Animation Academy and Studio grows the South African Animation Industry into a sustainable creative economy contributor and creates an avenue of visibility for emerging talent.

 The Academy offers a rigorous, eleven-month, paid internship programme for recent graduates and self-taught artists where they are taught how to work as part of a team, creating high-end animated films.